SultanCYB/Backup/README.md

 # Backup

-# Simple python program for backup
+# Simple python program for backup, works for windows.

 ### This tool depends on a log file that will contain the last backup date, and there is a limit variables, if the date in the log file equals or was bigger than the limit, it will start the backup.